Not Like Us: United Kingdom and Oceania

-Oceania

-In New Zealand, "Not Like Us" debuted at number six on the Official Aotearoa Music Charts dated May 10, 2024.
+In New Zealand, "Not Like Us" debuted at number six on the Official Aotearoa Music Charts dated May 13, 2024.
 Two weeks later, it reached number two for one week before dropping out of the top three.
 Following its music video release, "Not Like Us" became Lamar's second number-one single as a solo artist, and his third overall in the country.
 It remained atop for another week.

 In Australia, "Not Like Us" debuted at number nine on the ARIA Charts dated May 19, 2024.
 It reached number five the following week, at its initial peak.
 The song reached number five for its second week after the release of the music video, dated July 21, 2024.
 On the week of February 17, 2025, following his Grammy wins and performance at the Super Bowl LIX halftime show, "Not Like Us" reached number one, becoming Lamar's first number-one hit as a solo artist.

-Elsewhere
+It also topped the Hip Hop/R&B chart.

 Following his performances at the Super Bowl LIX halftime show, the song debuted at number 52 on the Brasil Hot 100, and at number 86 on the Japan Hot 100, becoming his first entries on both charts.
-The song met a huge commercial success elsewhere, peaking atop in Canada, Greece, Ireland, Latvia, Saudi Arabia and South Africa, reaching the top five in Germany, Norway, Iceland, India, Portugal, Switzerland, Sweden and France, top ten in Poland, Malaysia, The Netherlands and Singapore, top twenty in Philippines, Belgium, Peru, Hungary, Nigeria and Finland, and top thirty in Ecuador, Spain and Colombia.